open-policy-agent/conftest/docs/index.md

 }
 ```

-This is much more elagant if you have lots of tests and are unit-testing them.
+This is much more elegant if you have lots of tests and are unit-testing them.
 Unfortunately you need to do a bit more book-keeping with the `no_violations` rule, but a future feature may make that easier to implement.